rich-iannone/awesome-python/README.md

 *Libraries for caching data.*

 * [beaker](https://github.com/bbangert/beaker) - A WSGI middleware for sessions and caching.
-* [django-cache-machine](https://github.com/django-cache-machine/django-cache-machine) - Automatic caching and invalidation for Django models.
+* [django-cache-machine](https://github.com/django-cache-machine/django-cache-machine) - Automatic caching and in for Django models.
-* [django-cacheops](https://github.com/Suor/django-cacheops) - A slick ORM cache with automatic granular event-driven invalidation.
+* [django-cacheops](https://github.com/Suor/django-cacheops) - A slick ORM cache with automatic granular event-driven in.
 * [dogpile.cache](https://github.com/sqlalchemy/dogpile.cache) - dogpile.cache is a next generation replacement for Beaker made by the same authors.
-* [hermescache](https://pypi.org/project/HermesCache/) - Python caching library with tag-based invalidation and dogpile effect prevention.
+* [hermescache](https://pypi.org/project/HermesCache/) - Python caching library with tag-based in and dogpile effect prevention.
 * [pylibmc](https://github.com/lericson/pylibmc) - A Python wrapper around the [libmemcached](https://libmemcached.org/libMemcached.html) interface.
 * [python-diskcache](https://github.com/grantjenks/python-diskcache) - SQLite and file backed cache backend with faster lookups than memcached and redis.